Skip links

 May 30, 2020

 Space X makes history by becoming the first private company to launch astronauts into orbit.
 It is also the first launch of American astronauts from American soil since 2011.
-The launch is carried out with the Falcon-9 and the Crew Dragon shuttle, which the following
+The launch is carried out aboard the Falcon 9 and the Crew Dragon spacecraft, which will

 February 6, 2020